 Each year, City staff prepare annual operating and capital budgets, and an updated five-year financial plan, for City Council's consideration to be approved by December.
-On December 10, 2024, Council approved the 2025 Operating and Capital Budget.
+On December 10, 2024, Council will consider the 2025 draft Operating and Capital Budget for approval.